pschool-in/curriculum/content/grammar/new-topics/verb-2.md

 ## Classify

-Identify whether the underlined word is an action word or naming word.
+Identify whether the underlined word is an action word or a naming word.

 ```
 Action word